punkholic/YouTube-to-Spotify-Paylist/README/spotify2yt_README.md

 - YouTube playlists are created as private by default
 - The script uses the first search result for each song
 - Rate limiting is implemented to avoid API quota issues
+- When migrating liked songs, the playlist will be named "Liked Songs" by default

 ## Troubleshooting